deislabs/wagi-dotnet/README.md

 ```

 To add your own modules, compile your code to `wasm32-wasi` format and add them to the ASP.Net Configuration (the easiest way to do this is to add entries to appsettings.Development.json).

+You can easily create an application that contains your own module by roviding additional options to the ```dotnet new wagi``` command, run ```dotnet new wagi --help``` to see details, alternatively you can edit the application.Development.settings.json configuration file , see [the docs](./docs/coonfigurain_and_running.md) for more details.

 ### Examples and Demos